We-Jay/TinyHeliShow/README.md

 ----

 ## Experiment description
  [TinyHeliShow](https://experiments.withgoogle.com/astrowand "Astrowand Google Experiment") lets you play a puzzle game with a tiny ML gesture controller.
+The game is a web based 3d game and has three levels of difficulty.

-Other google experiments from which TinyHeliShow is inpired from are:
+Other Tiny ML google experiments from which TinyHeliShow builds its understanding of using microcroller based tiny ML models are:

 - [Air Snare](https://experiments.withgoogle.com/air-snare "Air Snare Google Experiment") lets you play the drums in the air.
 - [Finger User Interface](https://experiments.withgoogle.com/finger-user-interface "FUI Google Experiment") or FUI (pronounced Foo-ey) lets you control connected devices with the wave of a finger.